MACTEPyc/rsschool-cv/cv.md

 1. Rustam Davletgareev
 2. Discord: Rustam Davletgareev(@MACTEPyc), e-mail: MACTEPyc@gmail.com
-3. I set out to get into IT.
-In the past, I worked as a computer science teacher.
-That is, there is initial knowledge in information technologies, and in the future there was a great desire to go in this direction.
+3. I have a great desire to acquire new knowledge, a desire to learn web development.
+And then get a job in this direction
-4. Programming languages: BASIC, Pascal, Delphi, JavaScript
+4. Programming languages: BASIC, Pascal, JavaScript
 5. Code examples:

     ```html